 Easiest Way To Poach An Egg

-Do you have a favourtie way of making poached eggs?
-I have tried all kinds of cooking methods.
+Do you have a favourtie way of making perfect poached eggs?
+I have tried all kinds of methods over the years.

 - sous vide method